mhdsulaimzed/HR_management/spec.md

 # Output :

-Makes a directory containing txt files of virtual visiting cards named the last name of the employee
+This will create directories named `vcards` and `qrcode` and save the generated vCards and QR codes in these directories and the files will be having lastname of the employee in vcf and png format

 # Usage :

 This script should be executed through command line by passing csv-filename as an argument and returns files with